 Ms. Rostoum is fluent in Arabic and French, and is conversant in Spanish and German.
 She holds a Master’s degree in Liberal Arts in Government from Harvard University, a Bachelor’s degree in Political Science and Economics from Bates College, and a Certificate in Decision Analysis and Risk Management from Stanford University.

 Faheem has research expertise in democratic theory and the political economy of democracy in South Asia.
 In whatever time he has to spare, Faheem paints, writes, and edits his own blog on the photographic image and its relationship to the political narrative of fascist, liberal and progressivist art.

 That work and associated writing can be found at the following link: http://blackandwhiteandthings.wordpress.com

-He is currently an intern at the Foreign Policy Research Institute (FPRI) in Philadelphia and does some editorial consulting work as well.
+He is currently a Research Associate at the Foreign Policy Research Institute (FPRI) in Philadelphia.
 He has traveled to both Israel and Morocco and has attended the Middlebury Arabic School program.

 A Founding Member of the Department of Homeland Security, Millar was also the deputy spokesperson-senior writer for the United Nations Office on Drugs and Crime in Vienna, Austria.
 She has authored numerous speeches, articles and opeds under her own and client bylines, and her work, focusing on trafficking, terrorism, border and national security, has appeared in both national and international outlets, including The Washington Post, The Washington Times, The International Herald Tribune, The Financial Times, and Vital Speeches of the Day.